EUR/USD Technical Analysis: New Support Break

 Read full review Get Started

-But the Eurozone is expected to attract the most attention with inflation figures from Spain, Germany and France coming out ahead of Eurozone figures on Friday.
-Headline consumer price index inflation in the Eurozone is expected to reach 4.6% on an annual basis, down from 5.2% previously.
-The underlying growth rate is expected to reach 4.9% on an annual basis, down from 5.3%.
+At the same time, a separate survey conducted by the European Central Bank showed that concerns about the effects of climate change over the next five years are "widespread" across Eurozone companies.
+About 60% indicated that the transition risks related to the stricter green standards are "extremely important".
+Half felt they had made sufficient investments to reduce their carbon footprint, and nearly a quarter planned to do so within the next five years.

-However, note that German inflation is due for release the day before and recent history has told us that this can have a bigger impact on the markets as it tends to set the tone for Friday's release.
-Indeed, recent months have seen the market move ahead of Friday's release.
-What makes things more complicated, is that the German number is often at the front through the release of the country's data that is published during the day.Expectations of the euro against the dollar today:
+Meanwhile, more than half said that extremely high interest rates or financing costs and insufficient public support constitute "very important obstacles" to climate-related investment.
+For its part, the European Central Bank raised interest rates for the tenth time in a row this month, bringing the total tightening since July of last year to 450 basis points.Expectations of the euro against the dollar today:

-According to the performance on today's chart below, the general trend of the EUR/USD currency pair is downward.
-The break of support 1.0600 confirms the extent of the bear's control over the trend and at the same time moves all the technical indicators towards strong sell saturation levels.
-The traders will look for opportunities to buy again but without risking the support levels 1.0525 and 1.0470 respectively.
+According to the performance on today's chart below, the general trend of the EUR/USD currency pair is still downward.
+The new psychological support break of 1.0500 confirms the strength and control of the bears over the trend.
+In addition to the extent to which the technical indicators have moved towards strong selling saturation levels, I still prefer to think about returning to buy the currency pair from those levels and below them instead of risking more selling deals.
+The most important support levels currently to do this will be 1.0475 and 1.0390 respectively.

-On the other hand, and in the same period of time, the bulls will have opportunities to rebound higher if it returns first above the 1.0820 resistance.
-This requires the calming down of the factors of the dollar's strength and the return of confidence in the euro.
+It may move towards it if the results of the US economic growth data and the number of weekly jobless claims and Powell's statements support further tightening of the Federal Reserve Bank's policy.

-Today the focus will be on the announcement of American consumer confidence and the number of new American home sales.
+On the other hand, if today's results are weaker, the Euro/Dollar EUR/USD may find an opportunity to rebound upwards and there will be no first break in the downward trend without moving towards the resistance levels 1.0650 and 1.0775 respectively.

-Ready to trade our daily Forex analysis ?
-We've made a list of the best forex trading accounts worth trading with.
+Ready to trade our Forex daily forecast ?
+We've shortlisted the best FX trading platform in the industry for you.

 Legal Disclaimer: